Spontivly logo

 Dashboard Builder

-I led the design of the data dashboard builder and an admin dashboard for managing user-created dashboards and permissions.
+I led the design of the analytics dashboard builder and an admin dashboard for managing user-created dashboards and permissions.
 The goal was to enable users to connect any API from social media, CRMs, and more and customize the generated charts and tables in a drag-and-drop builder.
 I collaborated closely with marketing, engineering, and co-founders to understand our users and their varied goals, from providing stakeholder reports to making data-driven decisions.
 I tried to steer the design toward something that felt familiar while still incorporating all of the features that make Spontivly a unique platform for data analysis.

 Insights